madhavkarri/-CarND-BehavioralCloning-P4/README.md

 #### 3. Appropriate training data

-Training data was collected to keep the vehicle driving on the road.
-Used only center lane driving.
-For details about how I created the training data, see the next section.
+Training data was collected with the objective to sustain vehicle driving within road boundaries.
+Used only center lane image data for training.
+For details on how training data was collected, refer to next section

 ### Model Architecture and Training Strategy